By Nancy Quam-Wickham

 The use of assignment design charrette has been spreading, from NILOA and the AHA, to local campuses and, in some cases, individual departments.
 Why the emphasis on individual assignments?
 As Pat Hutchings, Natasha Jankowski, and Peter Ewell write in a NILOA Occasional Paper, carefully crafted assignments can embed assessments of student learning within the classroom, in the provenance of the faculty, not the administration.
 When put to use, they can thus lead to improvements in student learning.
 Moreover, according to the authors, assignments are “pedagogically powerful—sending signals to students about what faculty think matters, and about what they expect from students.
 At their best, assignments pose interesting, fresh problems that capture students’ imagination.”
 Intentionally designing student assignments that promote engagement with our discipline should be our goal.
 The assignment charrette can help us reach that objective and get students excited about history.

-We are pleased to announce that the AHA will be holding an assignments charrette during the Undergraduate Teaching Workshop at the 131st annual meeting in Denver, Colorado.
+We are pleased to announce that the AHA will be holding an assignments charrette during the Undergraduate Teaching Workshop at the 132nd annual meeting in Washington, DC.
 Please consider submitting an assignment to participate in this special workshop.
 We welcome assignments for undergraduate courses at all levels and in any field (specialization), especially introductory history courses.
 Anyone with a valued teaching assignment or a brand-new one that would benefit from in-depth review and discussion with faculty from other institutions should consider applying.
-For applications, please visit historians.org/2017charrette.
+For applications, please visit https://www.historians.org/x30337.
+Deadline to submit is November 27.

 A graduate of University of California, Berkeley, and a member of the Tuning group, Nancy Quam-Wickham is a professor of history at California State University, Long Beach.